Do the Bartman

 "Do the Bartman" is a song from the 1990 album The Simpsons Sing the Blues, featuring the voice cast of the American animated television series The Simpsons.
 It was performed by The Simpsons cast member Nancy Cartwright (the voice of Bart Simpson), with backing vocals from American singer Michael Jackson, alongside additional vocals from Dan Castellaneta (voice of Homer Simpson).
 Jackson also produced the song, which was written by American recording artist Bryan Loren, and Geffen Records released it as a single on November 20, 1990.

 Despite receiving much radio airplay in the United States, "Do the Bartman" was never officially released as a single there.
-It topped the charts in Australia, Ireland, New Zealand, Norway, and the United Kingdom.
+It topped the charts in Australia, Ireland, Luxembourg, New Zealand, Norway, and the United Kingdom.
 The song additionally reached the top 10 in Belgium, Denmark, Finland, the Netherlands, Spain, and Sweden.
 A music video, directed by Brad Bird, was released for the song in 1991.
 The video became a hit on the American network MTV, and received a nomination at the 1991 MTV Video Music Awards.